Partnership taxation in the United States: Recourse liabilities

-(e) the partners' partnership interests are liquidated, with the partners being required to restore capital account deficits to $0.00.

-Example:
+Example

 A and B each contribute $10,000 in cash to form the AB Partnership.
 AB buys real property for $120,000, paying $20,000 and giving a recourse note for $100,000.
 The partnership agreement allocates all items equally to the partners.

 To determine each partner's economic risk of loss, a constructive liquidation analysis must be performed.
 The $100,000 note is deemed to become due.
 The partnership's assets become worthless and are sold for no consideration.
 This results in a $120,000 loss to the partnership, which is split equally between A and B. As a result of each A and B taking a $60,000 distributive share of the loss, their respective capital accounts are decreased by $60,000 from $10,000 to ($50,000).
 To restore these negative capital account balances to $0.00 in a deemed liquidation of their partnership interests, A and B would have to contribute $50,000 each to the partnership.
 Hence, each A and B bears the economic risk of loss for $50,000 of the partnership's recourse debt.
 A and B's outside bases, therefore, are increased by $50,000 from $10,000 when AB becomes obligated on the $100,000 note, giving each partner an outside basis of $60,000.

-Partner's Share of Nonrecourse Liabilities
+Nonrecourse liabilities

 A partnership liability is a nonrecourse liability if no partner or related person has an economic risk of loss for that liability.
-A partner's share of nonrecourse liabilities is generally proportionate to his or her share of partnership profits.
+A partner's share of nonrecourse liabilities is generally proportionate to their share of partnership profits.
 However, this rule may not apply if the partnership has taken deductions attributable to nonrecourse liabilities or the partnership holds property that was contributed by a partner.

 For more information on the effect of partnership liabilities, including rules for limited partners and examples, see sections 1.752-1 through 1.752-5 of the regulations.